 Hope for Youth

-Seattle Parks and Recreation has allocated $42,000 for the 2017 Hope for Youth fund to increase access to recreational, athletic, and positive youth development activities by providing administrative and scholarship support to youth serving organizations in the Seattle area.
+Seattle Parks and Recreation has allocated $42,000 for the 2018 Hope for Youth fund to increase access to recreational, athletic, and positive youth development activities by providing administrative and scholarship support to youth serving organizations in Seattle.
 The area of focus is supporting youth sports organizations serving marginalized and economically distressed communities to defray the cost of participation.
-Established youth serving, sports organizations may apply for funding to support administrative costs such as league fees, officials’ fees, insurance, field fees, membership costs, etc. Funding will not cover staff fees, payroll, office rental space, equipment rental.
-Uniforms, t-shirts, or sports equipment to be used year-to-year cannot be purchased with Hope for Youth funds.
+Of the allocated amount, $25,000 is specifically for youth sports organizations.

 To apply for Hope for Youth funds you must: